 Regarding commissions for guarantees and letter of credits, clients can choose to pay the commission at the end of month, end of quarter or to pay in advance.
 Advance payments are recorded as unearned incomes and recorded as income on accrual bases by reference to completion of the service.
-As of year ended 31 December 2021 the unearned incomes from guarantees and letter of credits amount to EUR 17.8 thousand (2020: EUR 19.6 thousand).

-For the year ended 31 December 2021, fees and commission incomes from individuals represent approximately 49% and fees and commission incomes from businesses represent approximately 51% of total fee and commission incomes.
+For the year ended 31 December 2022, fees and commission incomes from individuals represent approximately 44% and fees and commission incomes from businesses represent approximately 56% of total fee and commission incomes.